You can use either

 It takes two parameters

-axes– List of ints, corresponding to the dimensions.
-By default, the dimensions are reversed.
-If anyone wants to pass the parameter then you can but it’s not all required.
+axes– This parameter specifies the new order of the axes.
+It is an optional parameter, and if not specified, the default behavior is to reverse the dimensions of the array.
+If specified, it should be a tuple or list of integers representing the desired order of axes.
 But if you want then remember to only pass (0, 1) or (1, 0).
 Like you have matrix of shapes (2, 3) to change it (3, 2) you should pass (1, 0) where 1 as 2 and 0 as 3.

 It returns a view of the array with axes transposed, the resultant array will have transposed array shape.

 matrix.transpose() returns a NumPy array by interchanging (transposing) each row and the corresponding column.
 The new array is called the transpose of the given matrix.
 If you have a matrix of shape (X, Y) then the transpose of the matrix will have the shape(Y, X).